ewilan-riviere/drone/README.md

 ## Usage

 When you push to your repository, the webhook will trigger the deployment.
-This options is available for GitHub, GitLab, Bitbucket and Gitea.
+This option is available for GitHub, GitLab, Bitbucket and Gitea.

 ## Configure webhooks on forges